Barcode App - Order Picking

 By default, Finale uses WiFi to transmit data to your wireless barcode scanner.
 However, if your warehouse does not have a reliable WiFi connection, Finale also provides the option to sync your device via USB cable.
 This syncing method allows you to get updates every time you connect the scanner to your warehouse picking software.

-Barcode Order Picking Options Available From Finale
+Barcode Order Picking Options Available

 The barcode scanner has four picking options and two packing options to allow you to decide which barcode order picking method is best for your operations.